microsoft/pxt/docs/accessibility.md

 ## JavaScript and Python editors

-Read more about accessibility for the JavaScript or pythin editor (keyboard navigation, screen readers and high contrast) in the [Monaco Editor Accessibility Guide](https://github.com/microsoft/monaco-editor/wiki/Monaco-Editor-Accessibility-Guide).
+Read more about accessibility for the JavaScript or Python editor (keyboard navigation, screen readers and high contrast) in the [Monaco Editor Accessibility Guide](https://github.com/microsoft/monaco-editor/wiki/Monaco-Editor-Accessibility-Guide).

 ## Accessibility guidance for specific editors